 I’m an Assistant Professor in the Department of Sociology at UMass Lowell.
-I earned my PhD in sociology at Texas A&M University, and MA in ethnic studies at San Francisco State University.
+I earned my PhD in Sociology at Texas A&M University in 2020, and MA in Ethnic Studies at San Francisco State University in 2014.

-The first paper (accepted at the Journal of Homosexuality) argues that the unhappy queer trope (Ahmed 2010) shapes feeling rules such that queer staff are expected to perform trauma.
-The second paper (published in the Du Bois Review) argues that these sexual orientation-based feeling rules are enforced differentially among white staff and staff of color, which reinforces diversity regimes (Thomas 2018).
+The second paper, published in the Du Bois Review, argues that these sexual orientation-based feeling rules are enforced differentially among white staff and staff of color, a process that reinforces diversity regimes

-The first paper (published in Ethnic and Racial Studies) assesses the claim that colorblind racism remains the master interpretive framework in the current political climate.
-I argue that overt racism, especially online, renders the colorblind framework incoherent.
-I find that young adults are more likely to defend others’ right to “be racist” (an example of Essed’s entitlement racism) than deny the centrality of race in their lives.
+My Ethnic and Racial Studies paper assesses the claim that colorblind racism remains the primary interpretive framework in the current political climate.
+I find that young adults are more likely to defend others’ “right to be racist” (an example of Essed’s entitlement racism) than deny the centrality of race in their lives

-Using an intersectional framework, my final paper (accepted at Social Problems) asks how racism and sexism online retrench and contest the social order.
-I identify four agentic response categories to racism and sexism online, which I argue reveal how race and gender—as systems—organize social action onto specific trajectories.
-In adopting these response categories, young adults reproduce and challenge social inequalities in distinct ways.
+Using an intersectional framework, my article in Social Problems asks how racism and sexism online retrench and contest the social order.
+I identify four agentic response categories to racism and sexism online, which I argue reveal how race and gender—as systems—organize social action onto specific trajectories

 In my Feminist Media Studies article, I demonstrate how covert online sexism challenges young women’s adoption of postfeminist discourses and shapes how they navigate disclosure of sexual victimization